clarkgrubb/data-tools/doc/TOUR.md

     $ iconv -c -f UTF-8 -t UTF-8 < INPUT_FILE > OUTPUT_FILE

-One may want to investigate the problem, however.
 Here is how to find non-ASCII bytes:

     grep --color='auto' -P -n "[\x80-\xFF]+"

-The `-P` option is not provided by the version of `grep` distributed with Mac OS X, however.
-One can use the `highlight` command in this repo:
+The `-P` option is not provided by the version of `grep` distributed with Mac OS X.  One can use the `highlight` command in this repo:

     $ highlight '[\x80-\xFF]+'